Key Takeaways

 - 1Functional mushroom gummies have excellent safety profiles with no significant side effects

-- 3Most safety problems come from poor-quality products — always buy lab-tested brands with COAs
+- 2Most safety problems come from poor-quality products — always buy lab-tested brands with COAs

-- 4Start with the lowest dose and increase gradually to minimize any risk
+- 3Start with the lowest dose and increase gradually to minimize any risk

 Quick Answer

 Mushroom gummies are generally safe when sourced from reputable brands with third-party lab testing.
-Functional mushrooms (lion's mane, reishi, cordyceps) have excellent safety profiles with minimal side effects.
-Psychoactive mushroom gummies carry additional considerations: proper dosing is critical, certain medications are contraindicated (SSRIs, lithium), and individual sensitivity varies significantly.
+Functional mushrooms (lion's mane, reishi, cordyceps, chaga) have excellent safety profiles with minimal side effects.
+The key risks come from poor-quality products with contamination or mislabeling, not from the mushrooms themselves.

 A Transparent Look at Mushroom Gummy Safety